 - Crossbite, overbite and underbite

-If you haven't already verified that you are a good candidate for Invisalign, you can check now using their free online Smile Assessment.
-Then, keep reading to learn more about what might affect your Invisalign treatment timeframe.
+If you haven't already verified that you are a good candidate for Invisalign treatment, you can check using their free online Smile Assessment.
+Then, keep reading to learn more about what might affect your own Invisalign treatment timeframe.

 Table of contents

 Many Invisalign patients notice their teeth moving within just a few weeks of starting treatment.
 One of the benefits of wearing clear aligners is that you can begin to enjoy your straighter-looking teeth while your treatment is still in progress.

 Aligner treatment consists of a series of clear aligners, each pair typically worn for 10-14 days before changing to the next.
 Each new set of aligners is slightly different to the last, and they apply targeted pressure to your teeth to achieve the desired movement.

 In terms of overall Invisalign treatment time, it can be as quick as three months or as long as two years, but most cases fall in the range of six to eighteen months.
 The length of your Invisalign treatment will be directly affected by the number of aligners you need to wear.

 Below we will go into more detail about the various factors that can affect your treatment duration.
 But the best way to know for sure is to have an assessment with an Invisalign dentist or orthodontist.

 Many providers offer a free initial consultation, and you can check for free appointments near you by using Invisalign's treatment locator.
 After you have entered your postcode or town and done the initial search, choose ‘Advanced Search' and select ‘Free initial consultation' to narrow down your options.